uriel1998/agaetr/README.md

 **user** API codes and type them manually into `tweet.py`.

 Place the location of the binary into `agaetr.ini`.

+*Optional* - Put the full path to the virtual environment's python interpreter in for the shebang for `tweet.py`, as in: `#!/path/to/home/agaeter_venv/bin/python` .
+I had no luck with this;
+I ended up having to install it globally.

 APP_KEY = ""
 APP_SECRET = ""